The British Academy announces funding for research into education in conflict and crisis contexts

 - Dr Maha Shuayb, ‘Unpacking the industry of refugee education and research towards an equitable theory and practice’.
 University of Cambridge, UK and Centre for Lebanese Studies, Lebanon.

-As Bilateral Research Chairs, Professor Shanks and Dr Shuayb will help to develop networks, mobility and exchange between institutions and will play an active role in developing the research capacity, profile and sustainability of the institutions involved and their future researchers.
+As Bilateral Research Chairs, Professor Shanks, Dr Shuayb and Dr Howard will help to develop networks, mobility and exchange between institutions and will play an active role in developing the research capacity, profile and sustainability of the institutions involved and their future researchers.
 Delivering programmes of institutional strengthening, they will address the challenges of building research and institutional strength in areas of conflict and crisis.
 As a part of this work, they will also link with the main ERICC research consortium, led by the International Rescue Committee UK.

 Professor Simon Goldhill, the British Academy’s Foreign Secretary & Vice-President, said: